How to make a Windows Defender Offline scan

-In all situations, you need a working internet connection, and to log into Windows with a user account that has administrator permissions.
+In all situations, you need a working internet connection and to log in to Windows with a user account that has administrator permissions.

-In the Windows Security (Windows Defender Security Center) app, choose "Virus & threat protection" in the column on the left, and then click or tap the "Scan options" link, found in the Current threats section.
+In the Windows Security app, select "Virus & threat protection" on the left, and then click or tap on the Scan options link from the Current threats section.

-After that you may see a UAC prompt, asking for your confirmation.
+After that, you may see a UAC prompt asking for your confirmation.
 Press Yes to continue.

 Next, you get a notification that "You're about to be signed out" and that your PC "will shut down in less than a minute."
 Close the notification and wait for your PC or device to restart.

-Then, Windows Defender Offline automatically scans your computer and, if malware is found, you are asked about the action that you want to take.
+Microsoft Defender Offline automatically scans your computer and, if malware is found, you are asked about the action that you want to take.